-The strategic shift to a “First Sell Then Produce” model for the digital business is a game-changer.
-This effectively creates a negative working capital cycle, minimizing inventory risk, upfront investment, and logistical overheads for publishers – a truly attractive proposition for future growth.
-The company’s vision of leveraging AI, data science, and micro Print-on-Demand (POD) facilities to organize the fragmented Indian book market and access global demand (via Amazon US and Ingram partnership) is ambitious and aligns with the domestic-growth themes favored by current market trends.
+The strategic shift to a “First Sell, Then Produce” model for the digital business is a significant step towards a negative working capital cycle, minimizing inventory risk and upfront investment.
+This approach, combined with the vision for AI, data science, and micro Print-on-Demand (POD) facilities across India, positions Repro’s digital arm well to capitalize on the vast, largely unorganized Indian book market and even tap into global demand.

-While the digital segment is soaring, Repro’s long-run print services segment is telling a starkly different story.
-For Q1 FY26, this traditional business recorded a mere ₹23 crore in revenue, a disheartening 34% decline YoY.
-To put this in perspective, its revenue is now down over 60% from its ‘steady state’ and more than 65% over the last five quarters.
+In stark contrast, Repro’s long-run print services segment continues its precipitous decline.
+For Q1 FY26, this traditional business generated a mere ₹23.12 crore in revenue, a disheartening 34% YoY contraction.
+This segment’s revenue has plummeted over 65% from its steady-state levels in just the last five quarters.

-Bringing both segments together reveals the challenging trade-offs of this transformation.
+Bringing both segments together reveals the immediate financial impact of this ongoing transformation.

 Particulars | Q1 FY26 (Rs.
 Lacs) | Q4 FY25 (Rs.
 Lacs) | Q1 FY25 (Rs.
 Lacs) | YoY Change (%) | QoQ Change (%) |